On the linear stability of nonrelativistic selfinteracting boson stars: Conclusions

 Although the existence of excited stable states and the occurrence of stability bands is compatible with the results reported in Refs.~\cite{Sanchis-Gual:2021phr, Brito:2023fwr}, a direct comparison is challenging due to the relativistic effects that we have neglected in our results.
 Furthermore, the fact that the Gross-Pitaevskii-Poisson system can be rewritten in a form that is independent of the mass and the selfinteraction parameter reduces the problem to one with a single continuous parameter (the field's central amplitude); hence exploring the solution space in the same form as in~\cite{Sanchis-Gual:2021phr, Brito:2023fwr} is unnatural in our setting.
 For the second excited states, a rough comparison of our results with those of Refs.~\cite{Brito:2023fwr} is presented in Appendix~\ref{app.comparison}, although it is important to stress that, in the nonrelativistic limit, these states are unstable with respect to generic linear perturbations (see the right panel of Fig.~\ref{FigAutovPL} for reference).

 Finally, it is interesting to stress that, contrary to what happens in the relativistic theory, the conclusions that we have presented in this paper are generic and can be extended to other potentials different from the quartic selfinteraction one that have been analyzed in e.g. Refs.~\cite{Balakrishna:1997ej, Sanchis-Gual:2021phr, Brito:2023fwr}.
 Again, this is due to some of the peculiarities of the nonrelativistic limit of the Einstein-Klein-Gordon theory, as we clarify in Appendix~\ref{app.generic.potential}.
+Boson stars resulting from higher-rank fields, both in the absence and presence of self-interactions, have been explored in e.g. Refs.~\cite{Jain:2021pnk,Adshead:2021kvl,Zhang:2021xxa,Jain:2022kwq}.